 Robert et al (2023) The lysophosphatidic acid-regulated signal transduction network in ovarian cancer cells and its role in actomyosin dynamics, cell migration and entosis.
 Theranostics 13 1921-1948 PMID: 37064875

 Yoshihiro et al (2021) Lysophosphatidic acid induces thrombospondin-1 production in primary cultured rat cortical astrocytes.
 J Neurochem 158 849-864 PMID: 33118159

 Wu et al (2015) Mechanosensitive PPAP2B Regulates Endothelial Responses to Atherorelevant Hemodynamic Forces.
 PLoS One 117 e41 PMID: 26034042

 Do you know of a great paper that uses H2L5186303 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!